dedsylva/OS/notes.md

 * head = (LBA / spr) % heads
 * cylinder = (LBA / spr) / heads

+## FAT (12) File System
+Just like disks have sectors, FAT uses clusters.
+They are divided in:
+* Reserved
+* File Allocation Tables
+* Root Directory
+* Data
+The cluster number gives the location in the data region and starts from 2.
+Converting to a sector number we have the equation:
+-> lba = data_region_begin + (cluster-2) * sectors_per_cluster

 ## Documentation
 * https://www.eecg.utoronto.ca/~amza/www.mindsec.com/files/x86regs.html